France backs Lauvergeon for "major" EADS role

 French President Francois Hollande is seen unlikely to back Lauvergeon to the point of open conflict with EADS so soon after peace broke out at the faction-ridden company, leaving her fate somewhat dependent on the reaction of the EADS board.

-Moscovici meanwhile raised doubts over the role of Philippe Camus, the chairman of technology group Alcatel-Lucent ALUA.PA who is said to have independent backing to become EADS's chairman.
+Moscovici meanhile raised doubts over the role of Philippe Camus, the chairman of technology group Alcatel-Lucent who is said to have independent backing to become EADS's chairman.

 Camus has "a lot to do at Alcatel," Moscovici said.
 "It's a company which is not always in an easy situation and which represents substantial economic interests."